maruf-pfc/niloy-bhowmick/README.md

 ## License

-This project is open source and available under the [Apache License](LICENSE).
+This project is open source and available under the [GPL-2.0 License](LICENSE).

 ## ‍ About Niloy Bhowmick